SFDO-Tooling/CumulusCI/docs/robotframework.rst

 keyword libraries, you may define multiple sets of keywords in a single file.

-When you create a page object class, you should start by inheriting from one of the following base classes provided by CumulusCI.
+When you create a page object class, you start by inheriting from one of the provided base classes.
 No matter which class your inherit from, your class gets the following predefined properties:

 - **self.object_name** - the name of the object related to the class.
 This is defined via the `object_name` parameter to the ``pageobject`` decorator.
-You should not add the namespace prefix in the dectorator.
+You should not add the namespace prefix in the decorator.
 This attribute will automatically add the prefix from cumulusci.yml when necessary.

 - **self.builtin** - this is a reference to the robot framework